symfony/symfony-docs/cookbook/security/acl_advanced.rst

   it only applies to one specific object.

 Sometimes, you will find the need to apply an ACE only to a specific field of the object.
-Let's say you want the ID only to be viewable by an administrator, but not by your customer service.
+Suppose you want the ID only to be viewable by an administrator, but not by your customer service.
 To solve this common problem, two more sub-scopes have been added: